nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User marks a specific task in the list as completed
+1. User marks a specific task in the list as completed.
-2. System update the task, set it to be completed and display the updated task Use case ends
+2. System update the task, set it to be completed and display the updated task.
+Use case ends.

 **Extensions**